philippebaron4152/APC523-Final-Project/lammps/doc/src/fix_npt_cauchy.rst

 compute-ID.
 It also means that changing attributes of *thermo_temp* or *thermo_press* will have no effect on this fix.

-Like other fixes that perform thermostatting, this fix can be used with :doc:`compute commands <compute>` that remove a "bias" from the atom velocities.
-E.g. to apply the thermostat only to atoms within a spatial :doc:`region <region>`, or to remove the center-of-mass velocity from a group of atoms, or to remove the x-component of velocity from the calculation.
+Like other fixes that perform thermostatting, fix npt/cauchy can be used with :doc:`compute commands <compute>` that calculate a temperature after removing a "bias" from the atom velocities.

-This is not done by default, but only if the :doc:`fix_modify
-<fix_modify>` command is used to assign a temperature compute to this
-fix that includes such a bias term.
-See the doc pages for individual :doc:`compute temp commands <compute>` to determine which ones include a bias.
-In this case, the thermostat works in the following manner: bias is removed from each atom, thermostatting is performed on the remaining thermal degrees of freedom, and the bias is added back in.
+E.g. removing the center-of-mass velocity from a group of atoms or only calculating temperature on the x-component of velocity or only calculating temperature for atoms in a geometric region.
+This is not done by default, but only if the :doc:`fix_modify <fix_modify>` command is used to assign a temperature compute to this fix that includes such a bias term.
+See the doc pages for individual :doc:`compute commands <compute>` to determine which ones include a bias.
+In this case, the thermostat works in the following manner: the current temperature is calculated taking the bias into account, bias is removed from each atom, thermostatting is performed on the remaining thermal degrees of freedom, and the bias is added back in.

 ----------